mohyassine/SimpleTranslator/README.md

 ## Getting Started

 ### Check Web App on Azure Cloud
-An instance of the .NET Core web applciation is running on Azure Cloud:
+An instance of the .NET Core web applciation is running on Azure Cloud using Azure App Service:
 ![Azure Portal Screenshot](https://github.com/user-attachments/assets/f2480c73-3516-400f-ace4-5f635e6cf6b8)

 You can test it by opening the following URL: https://simple-translate.azurewebsites.net/